sapegin/washingcode-book/manuscript/110_Other_techniques.md

 ## Avoid not invented here syndrome

-Not invented here syndrome (NIH) represents fear or a ban of using third-party solutions.
-It could come from an internal developer’s need to prove themselves to the world, or from an employer, usually a huge one, that hired so many developers that there’s not enough actually useful work for everyone.
+_Not invented here syndrome_ (NIH) represents fear or a ban on using third-party solutions.
+It could come from an internal developer’s need to prove themselves to the world or from an employer, usually a huge one, that hired so many developers that there’s not enough actually useful work for everyone.

-Like any extreme, discarding any third-party libraries in our work could be unhealthy.
-Many problems are generic enough and don’t need to be rewritten by every developer again and again.
+Like any extreme, discarding all third-party libraries in our work is unhealthy.
+Many problems are generic enough and don’t need to be rewritten by every developer on the planet again and again.
 For many problems, there are popular open source libraries, that are well tested and documented.

-In this chapter, I’ll focus on utility functions rather than on big frameworks, because I see developers reinventing utility functions far more often than big frameworks.
+In this section, I’ll focus on utility functions rather than on big frameworks, because I see developers reinventing utility functions far more often than big frameworks.

 ### What’s wrong with in-house solutions

-The worst case is inlining utility functions like so:
+The worst case is inlining utility functions like this:

 <!--
 const object = { o: 0 }